 In order to secure to project they had to create a teaser trailer even, without any script.
-There was interest in the project and it grew from a simple screen version to a big budget fantasy thriller.
-As time goes on with the project still in development, cinema style was changing and eventually the film maker seriously decided to re-shoot the film in 3D.
-The film was shot in locations known as the European Hollywood at the Gatteo, Barrandov an Letnyanystudios in Praque.
+There was interest in the project and it grew from a simple screen version to a big-budget fantasy thriller.
+As time goes on with the project still in development, cinema-style was changing, and eventually, the filmmaker seriously decided to re-shoot the film in 3D.
+The film was shot in locations known as European Hollywood at the Gatteo, Barrandov, and Letnyanystudios in Prague.

-The film cast includes some big names in the Russian film industry including Alexey Chedov, Agia Ditkovskite, Andrey Smolyakov, Valeriy Zolotukhin, Nina Ruslanova, Kjor Zhyzhkin, Viktor Bychkov, Anna Churina, Oleg Taktarov, Anatoliy Gushchin, Ivan Mokhovikov, Alexey Ogivitsov, Alekandr Yakovlev, and Olga Zaytseva.
-The film also starts Charles Dance popular for his role of Tywin Lannister in Game of Trones.
+The film cast includes some big names in the Russian film industry including Alexey Chedov, Agia Ditkovskite, Andrey Smolyakov, Valeriy Zolotukhin, Nina Ruslanova, Kjor Zhyzhkin, Viktor Bychkov, Anna Churina, Oleg Taktarov, Anatoliy Gushchin, Ivan Mokhovikov, Alexey Ogivitsov, Aleksandr Yakovlev, and Olga Zaytseva.
+The film also stars Charles Dance popular for his role of Tywin Lannister in Game of Thrones.

 - Movie original title: Защитники

 - Movie Genre: Sci-Fi/Superhero

 - Country: Russia